Alcibiades-Capital/valorem-website/site/_docs/clear-overview.md

 #### Put Option
-For a put option, the holder has the right to sell an asset at a specified price.
+For a put option, the holder has the right to sell an asset at a specified price (strike price).
 Valorem allows put options to be created by swapping the underlying and exercise assets.
-This draws upon a concept called put-call parity.
+This draws upon the concept of [put-call parity](https://www.cmegroup.com/education/courses/introduction-to-options/put-call-parity.html).

-This is how one would construct an American ETH call option, with a strike price of $4000, and expiry 2 days from now.
+This is how one would write an American ETH put option, with a strike price of $4000, and expiry 2 days from now.

 - `underlyingAsset`: The contract address of USDC